Canterbury Community Safety Partnership action plan

 One concern that has been highlighted is how adults with care and support needs might experience different types of, or more, abuse and neglect.
 This is on top of the existing demand, pressures and challenges associated with an ageing population, and how these combine to create more safeguarding enquiries and referrals.

-Violence such as domestic abuse is hugely linked with violence outside of the home and family dynamic, and there is evidence to show that it is a factor in people being groomed into situations like radicalisation and terrorism - especially vulnerable or isolated people, including those in prison.
+Violence such as domestic abuse is hugely linked with violence outside of the home and family dynamic, and there is evidence to show that it is a factor in people being groomed into situations like radicalisation and county lines - especially vulnerable or isolated people, including those in prison.

 We all have a role in protecting vulnerable children, young people and adults from being drawn into terrorism; keeping Kent, Medway and the people here safe.